-- For the men who say such things openly declare that they seek a homeland.
+- For the men saying such things openly declare that they seek a homeland.

 - And indeed, if they were remembering that place from which they left, they always had the opportunity to return.

 - But now, they yearn for a better homeland; that is, a heavenly one.
-Therefore, God isn’t ashamed of them, to be called their God.
-For He indeed prepared a city for them.
+Therefore, God isn’t ashamed of them, to be called their God, for He prepared a city for them.

 - he to whom it was said: “Your seed will be called through Isaac“3quotation/allusion to Genesis 21:12

-- Having reasoned that God was even able to raise him from the dead, from which he also did receive him back in a figurative sense.4“figurative sense” is literally “parable”.
+- Having reasoned that God was even able to raise him from the dead, from which he also received him back in a figurative sense.4“figurative sense” is literally “parable”.

 - By faith Isaac also blessed Jacob and Esau concerning what was coming.

-- By faith while dying, Jacob blessed each of the sons of Joseph and worshiped while leaning on his staff.
+- By faith while dying, Jacob blessed each of the sons of Joseph and worshiped while leaning on the top of his staff.